A Beginners Guide to the Massless Loudspeaker: Plasma Speakers and Ionic Transducers

 What are plasmas and ions?

 Plasma is the fourth state of matter after solid, liquid and gas – also known as an ionised gas.
 In this case it is usually created using a high voltage arc in air.
-The plasma glows as it is very hot.
+The plasma glows as it is very hot and is known as a glow discharge.
 The heat can be varied with an electronic signal and creates sound from the changes in the expansion of air around it.

 If you don’t quite create enough ions (electrically charged atoms and molecules) to ionize and create a plasma in the air you can use the ions (and electrons) themselves to move the air molecules.
+This is known as a corona discharge.
 Varying the drive signal to that can create sound from the varying wind speed.

 There are a number of ways of achieving the two main effects above, discussed in the design section.

 In both of these cases there are no moving solid parts and the sound comes right out of the air.
-The plasma type lends itself to use as a tweeter for higher frequencies and the ionic type can cover the full frequency range.
-The plasma types tend to be a small point source and the ionic types a larger array of charged points or wires.
+The glow discharge plasma type lends itself to use as a tweeter for higher frequencies and the ionic corona discharge type can cover the full frequency range.
+The glow plasma types tend to be a small point source and the corona types a larger array of charged points or wires.

 Why aren’t there many around?